cescoffier/quarkus-llm-workshop/docs/content/index.md

 ## Getting Started

 Once you have installed all the prerequisites, you can start the workshop.
-Unzip the workshop archive, open a terminal in the `quarkus-llm-workshop` directory, and run the following command to start the workshop:
+Download and unzip the [workshop archive](https://github.com/cescoffier/quarkus-llm-workshop/blob/main/dist/quarkus-llm-workshop-workshop.zip), open a terminal in the `quarkus-llm-workshop` directory, and run the following command to start the workshop:

 ```bash
 $ ./mwnw verify